Peppebalzanoo/SDL3-tutorials-cpp/README.md

 1. Feel free to use it as a reference for your own implementations
 2. All code and assets are provided as educational examples
 3. Consider creating your own interpretations of the concepts

+## License Notice for SDL3

+SDL3 and SDL3_image are © the SDL development team and licensed under the zlib license.
+These libraries are included in the `lib/` directory for development convenience.
+A copy of the license is provided in the `COPYING.txt` file as required.

 ## Learning Reference